 An adaptable person is someone who can carry out multiple tasks, manage multiple assignments by setting priorities and making changes to attitude to merge with the new culture.

-To function or perform in the world in any situation or circumstances requires an individual to possess the basic skill of adaptability.
+To function or perform in the world in any situation or circumstance requires an individual to possess the basic skill of adaptability.

 Hence, the importance of adaptability gets stronger when there are more given opportunities.

-It is very important for the employer and employee to be flexible as it creates streamlined workforce and technology adopted, due to changes in market.
+It is very important for the employer and employee to be flexible as it creates a streamlined workforce and technology adopted, due to changes in the market.

 There are various other factors when we talk about the word ‘flexible’ at work and the importance of flexibility.

 This attitude shows that either the employer or the employee are willing to take their chances and wade through.
 Their mind is ready for adapting to change that is about to come and take on the challenges.
 They respond well to the changes quickly.